monaen/FDHS-2022Spring/docs/anaconda.md

 If you already have Python installed on your computer, this won't break anything.
 Instead, the default Python used by your scripts and programs will be the one that comes with Anaconda.

 Choose the Python 3.8 version (the current version).
 Also, choose the 64-bit installer if you have a 64-bit operating system, otherwise go with the 32-bit installer.
 Go ahead and choose the appropriate version, then install it.
-For windows users

 After installation, you’re automatically in the default conda environment with all packages installed which you can see below.
 You can check out your own install by entering conda list into your terminal.